drone-ah/wordsonsand/blog/_posts/devex/2025-06-09-use-protoc-bin-in-bazel.md

 You can find the sample code in
 [the wordsonsand repo](https://github.com/drone-ah/wordsonsand) which uses this exact solution to override `protoc` and get the `pulumi` sample code to work ;)

+PS: It also includes a fully migrated `MODULES.bazel` with support for `golang`.
+You will also want to check out `BUILD` in the root.